akinpelu746/hello-workflow/readme.md

 ```________________________________________________________________________
 ```

-* There was a bug in the original repo sent, the module package was initiated to a different  github repo which doesn't exist.
+* There was a bug in the original repo sent, the go module package was initialize to a different  github repo which doesn't exist.

 * To secure the  temporal ,  dns name are needed to generate certificate.